nohype-ai/CheatSheets/Code Signing Cheat Sheet.md

 ## Basic Motivation

+Code Signing has several related purposes:

+1. **Control (The "Walled Garden")**: It ensures Apple remains the sole gatekeeper of software distribution.
+By requiring code signatures, only apps from the App Store or approved enterprise channels can run.
+2. **Quality**: Acts as the technical enforcement mechanism for App Store policies.
+Since apps must be signed to run on devices, they are forced to pass Apple's quality review standards (App Store app review).
-Code Signing protects against any tampering with an app, be it on the developer machine after compilation, during distribution (at Apple), or on the user's device after installation.
+3. **Safety**: Guarantees the app code hasn't been altered since it was signed.
+Protects against any tampering with an app, be it on the developer machine after compilation, during distribution (at Apple), or on the user's device after installation.
+4. **Accountability**: Links the app to a real-world entity (the developer team).
+If an app is malicious, Apple can revoke that team's certificate, effectively stopping the app from running on all devices.
+5. **Permissions**: Acts as the gatekeeper for system features by binding "entitlements" to the binary.
+Sensitive capabilities (iCloud, Apple Pay, Push Notifications) or permissions (Camera, Microphone, TCC) are strictly tied to the code signature.
+If the signature is invalid or changes, these permissions are reset or denied.

 ## Overview